Dick Cheney: Death and funeral

+Cheney's funeral service, attended by former presidents George W. Bush and Joe Biden, and former vice presidents Dan Quayle, Al Gore, Mike Pence and Kamala Harris; November 20, 2025.

-Cheney died in Northern Virginia on the evening of November 3, 2025, at the age of 84.
+Cheney died at his home in McLean, Virginia on the evening of November 3, 2025, at the age of 84.
 He had been experiencing complications related to pneumonia and vascular disease.

 Former president George W. Bush issued a statement praising Cheney as "among the finest public servants of his generation – a patriot who brought integrity, high intelligence, and seriousness of purpose to every position he held".
-Former Democratic presidents Bill Clinton, Barack Obama, and Joe Biden also issued statements honoring Cheney.
-Former vice presidents Dan Quayle, Al Gore, Mike Pence, and Kamala Harris released statements following Cheney's death.
-President Donald Trump and Vice President JD Vance did not issue a statement after his death was announced.
-U.S. flags at the White House were lowered in Cheney's honor on the day of his death.
+The other living former presidents, Bill Clinton, Barack Obama, and Joe Biden (also Cheney's successor as vice president), as well as former vice presidents Dan Quayle, Al Gore, Mike Pence, and Kamala Harris issued their own statements honoring Cheney.
+President Donald Trump did not issue a statement after his death was announced, and Vice President JD Vance waited until the day of Cheney's funeral to make a statement.
 After being questioned about Trump's lack of a comment regarding Cheney's death, Press Secretary Karoline Leavitt stated that Trump was "aware" that Cheney had died without elaborating any further.
-Online, some notable figures denounced Cheney as a mass murderer and war criminal who faced no prosecution while alive.

 Senate majority leader John Thune said that the Republican leadership reviewed the possibility of having Cheney lying in state at the U.S. Capitol Rotunda.
+U.S. flags at the White House were lowered in Cheney's honor on the day of his death.
+Some states including South Carolina, North Carolina, Missouri, Ohio, and Delaware lowered flags after Cheney's death announcement and kept them lowered until the date of his interment.